robfitzgerald/unrelatable/README.md

 so i went back to the GADT idea. but then i went back to the heap idea, this time leveraging the pattern for trampolining/recursion schemes from the recursion library.

-but that felt too experimental for rust. the library is simple, doesn't add a ton on top, but also there's no mention of benchmarks/performance. it seems to do a lot of extra vector building in the trampoline step.
+but that felt too experimental for rust. sure, the library is simple and doesn't add a ton on top. but also there's no mention of benchmarks/performance. it seems to do a lot of extra vector building in the trampoline step. and there's that whole heap thing.

 so, idioms. maybe the right way to go about this is something more c/zig/nim-like that would require me to deal with more state management in the control flow, but run on the stack and not get tied up in the types.